Brexit Party's Farage dismisses calls to stand down in Labour seats

-LONDON (Reuters) - Brexit Party leader Nigel Farage on Thursday dismissed demands to stand down candidates in Labour Party marginal seats, saying his main aim was to win seats in parliament to hold Prime Minister Boris Johnson to account over Brexit.
+LONDON (Reuters) - Brexit Party leader Nigel Farage on Thursday dismissed demands to stand down candidates fighting the Labour Party, saying his main aim was to win seats in parliament to hold Prime Minister Boris Johnson to account over Brexit.

 In the most significant move of the election to date, Farage on Monday agreed to stand down 317 candidates in Conservative seats, a step that could pave the way for a majority in parliament for Johnson’s Brexit deal.